Skip to content

 Meanwhile, Christians aren’t Jews and also shouldn’t care if Jesus, the man on whom Christianity is based, was a Jew.

-The longer answer (and why it matters) is more complex because we need to understand historical context and the language of the time.
+The longer answer (and why it matters) is more complex because we need to understand biblical context and the language of the time.

 In the time of Jesus, there was no unified ‘Jewish’ religion as we understand it today.